helpll/helplinedustry/README.md

 # todo

 ***Ithkuilia:***
-item sink for wrought iron, cast iron, and cast iron plates, add some more ground and air units, steel mill and other crafters (mostly done for earlygame),
+fix shotcannon sfx (why is it a .wav????), item sink for wrought iron, cast iron, and cast iron plates, add some more ground and air units, steel mill and other crafters (mostly done for earlygame),